-Myth 1: Get your air conditioner technician on Craigslist.
+Myth 1: Find your air conditioner technician on Craigslist.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

 Myth 4: You don’t need yearly air conditioning maintenance.

-Myth 7: Continuously running ceiling fans will help cool your home.
+Myth 7: Continuously running ceiling fans will help keep your home cool.

 Myth 8: Where the thermostat is installed doesn’t matter.